 Dust and pollutants can impede fire alarm performance, so try to keep your detectors clean.
 An occasional light dusting with a dry rag should easily remove any exterior dust, but you’ll also want to perform deeper cleans annually.

 Fire safety is a vital component of a homeowner’s responsibility.
 Hopefully you’ll never experience a house fire, but it’s a good idea to be prepared.
-Follow the steps above to help ensure that your home is as safe as possible, and don’t forget to refer to our complete Smoke Alarm Buyers Guide for additional information on popular smoke detection devices.
+Follow the steps above to help ensure that your home is as safe as possible, and check out our recommendations for the Best fire and smoke alarms.